 \subsubsection{Techniques based on deep learning}

-Sec.~\ref{DL-Bi} illustrates the ability of deep learning methods in preserving non-linear features in bipartite graph embedding; by the same token, it is also true of general graph embedding.
-AutoEncoder \cite{rumelhart1985learning} provides an unsupervised learning framework that is different from those in Sec.~\ref{DL-Bi} based on supervised learning.
-In technique, AutoEncoder usually consists of two components: the Encoder and the Decoder, as shown in Fig.~\ref{Autoencoder}, where the Encoder learns the embedding of input $X$ and stores it in the hidden layer $Z$; then, by using the embedding, the Decoder aims to reconstruct $X$ as $Y$ possibly approximating to $X$, minimizing the reconstruction error between $X$ and $Y$.
-Such a flexible unsupervised learning framework provided by AutoEncoder motivated numerous variants.
-For instance, Vincent et al. \cite{vincent2010stacked} further enhanced the robustness of the learned embedding in $Z$ by corrupting the input $X$ to $\tilde{X}$, minimizing the reconstruction error between $\tilde{X}$ and $Y$ (Fig.~\ref{SDAE} gives details).
+As illustrated in Sec.~\ref{DL-Bi} that deep learning methods are equipped with abilities in capturing the non-linear features in a bipartite graph, by the same token it is also true of those in a general graph.
+Among them, AutoEncoder \cite{rumelhart1985learning} is a representative one, an unsupervised deep learning framework, which is different from those based on supervised deep learning frameworks in Sec.~\ref{DL-Bi}.
+In detail, as shown in Fig.~\ref{graph_set_two}, AutoEncoder consists of two components: the Encoder and the Decoder.
+The Encoder can learn the input $X$'s embedding, which will be stored in the hidden layer $Z$.
+Then, taking the learned embedding as input, the Decoder is used to reconstruct $X$ by $Y$, which is supposed to be approximate to $X$ as much as possible, by minimizing the reconstruction error between $X$ and $Y$.
+Subsequently, this framework has matured as different variants.
+For instance, by corrupting the input $X$ to $\tilde{X}$ and minimizing the reconstruction error between $\tilde{X}$ and $Y$, Vincent et al. \cite{vincent2010stacked} can enhance the robustness of the learned embedding (\textit{i.e.}, $Z$) (Fig.~\ref{graph_set_two} gives details).
 Salakhutdinov et al. \cite{salakhutdinov2009semantic} proposed a multi-layer version of AutoEncoder named Deep AutoEncoder.
-More variants of AutoEncoder include SCAE \cite{masci2011stacked}, generalized AutoEncoder (GAE) \cite{wang2014generalized}, variational AutoEncoders (VAEs) \cite{rezende2014stochastic}, and deep hierarchical variational AutoEncoder (Nvae) \cite{vahdat2020nvae}, to name a few.

-The framework of AutoEncoder and its variants can be applied to general graph embedding.
-Consider SDNE \cite{wang2016structural}, a semi-supervised deep model, for example; it realizes the preservation of the second-order proximity between node pairs by reconstructing their common neighborhoods with two deep AutoEncoders sharing parameters.
-Meanwhile, SDNE also preserves the first-order proximity between nodes by using a Laplacian Eigenmaps-based supervised component.
+More variants of AutoEncoder include SCAE \cite{masci2011stacked}, generalized AutoEncoder (GAE) \cite{wang2014generalized}, variational AutoEncoders (VAEs) \cite{rezende2014stochastic} and deep hierarchical variational AutoEncoder (Nvae) \cite{vahdat2020nvae}, to name a few.
+When it comes to generalizing the AutoEncoder framework and its variants to general graph embedding, SDNE \cite{wang2016structural} provides a semi-supervised deep model, preserving the second-order proximity between node pairs by reconstructing their common neighborhoods with two deep AutoEncoders sharing common parameters.
+Meanwhile, SDNE can also preserve the first-order proximity between nodes by using a Laplacian Eigenmaps-based supervised component.